 - All owner-occupied housing with more than 2 units (state) or more than 4 units (federal);

-- All housing for housing subsidy or public assistance discrimination (state);
+- All housing is protected from housing subsidy or public assistance discrimination (state);

-Below are links to the federal and state statutes and regulations on Fair Housing.
+Below are links to the federal and state statutes and regulations on fair housing.
 These links provide access to the entire statute and implementing regulations.
-Following the laws and regulations, select HUD guidance documents are also provided.
-HUD guidance is not the law, but it is a persuasive articulation and explanation of federal Fair Housing law.
-These guidance are relied on during HUD agency enforcement and by the courts.
+Select guidance documents from the U.S. Department of Housing and Urban Development (HUD) are also provided.
+HUD guidance is not the law, but it is a persuasive articulation and explanation of federal fair housing law.
+This guidance is relied upon during HUD agency enforcement and by the courts.
 See the protected class sections or other topics of in this resource guide for links to other federal guidance documents and further information.

 - Federal: The Fair Housing Act (42 U.S.C. §§3601 et seq.)